udo-munk/RP2xxx-GEEK-80/README.md

 provided it is disabled, because we assume that those just using it don't want to mess with the sources, and just use the little machines to run some software on.
-For the software engineer trying to find some nasty problem on a true Von Neumann can be a challange, and we have tools like debuggers for this.
+For the software engineer trying to find some nasty problem on a true Von Neumann can be a challenge, and we have tools like debuggers for this.
 The ICE can be enabled with a commented define in srcsim/sim.h, and gives one everything needed, like software breakpoints, hardware breakpoint, single step, dump of memory and CPU registers and so on.